zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

     <figcaption>Pink curve does not have the miss reward, trained on top of orange</figcaption>
 </figure>

-You can see in the episode length graph that the new agent just had perfect episodes, avoiding obstacles without any problem.
+Here I removed miss reward, and continued from 60k steps, the agent was completely fine.
+Even though average return fell down, episode length was a solid 500. inference was the same, this tells that miss reward was just noise for the agent

 ### Curriculum Learning
 While cycling to the rowing club and simultanously thinking about RL, I realized I might improve agent behaviour by introducing difficulty gradually.
 Not to brag but I basically rediscovered a concept called Curriculum learning, which is an established method in RL.